Everything You Need to Know About Roofing, Part 1: Roofing 101

 Underlayment: Water-resistant, paper-like material that is laid over plywood sheathing to seal it from damaging elements such as rain and snow.
-This is used with a membrane and vapor barrier, which is typically a sheet of plastic blocking air and water from permeating through.
+This is used with a membrane and vapor barrier, which is typically a sheet of plastic blocking air and water from leaking through.

 Flashing: Sheet metal or other material installed on top of the joints of a roof system to prevent water damage.
 The joints of your roof are anywhere it changes direction, and flashing is used to help seal these points off from the elements.

-|1.
-Gable Wall: These are triangular portions of the home which extend from the eaves to the peak of the roof.
+Gable Wall: Triangular portions of the home which extend from the eaves to the peak of the roof.

 Centerline of Ridge: Also called the verge, this refers to the wall or rafter under the edge of a roof where a gable ends.

-|3.
-Ridge: This is the highest point of the roof, which is also referred to as the peak.
+Ridge: The highest point of the roof, which is also referred to as the peak.

-|4.
 Valley: The areas of the roof where two sections meet and slope down.

 Eaves: Edges of the roof that hang over the exterior walls of a home.

 Hip: A high point where two sections of the roof meet.

 Abutment: Where sections of the roof meet a vertical area such as a wall or chimney.

 Dormers: Not every roof has them, but these are sections of the home that stick out from the roof, designed to bring in natural light to an attic or third floor.

-1. When Your Roof Was Installed or Repaired Last
+1. When Was Your Roof Installed or Repaired Last?

 Does your home have the original roof, or were repairs made within the past few years?
 Depending on the type of shingles you have and the age of your roof, you may need to keep an eye out for leaks or even schedule a replacement.
 When your roof needs to be replaced will depend on the existing structure and shingle type.
 Asphalt shingles will hold up for 20 years, while wood shake roofs can last up to 30.

-2. How Your Roof is Ventilated
+2. How Is Your Roof Ventilated?

 Proper ventilation is important for a healthy roof system.
 If your roof lacks air flow it may be susceptible to mold and mildew.
 In addition to a main vent in your roof, there are a few other factors that affect how air moves through your attic to the roof.

-Do a quick run through your attic to check for the following:
+Check your attic for the following:

-3. What Type of Shingles You Have
+3. What Type of Shingles Do You Have?

 A variety of materials can be used as shingles, from asphalt to wood or even slate.
 Each one comes with a different warranty, and durability depends on your area.
-Keep in mind that harsh weather conditions such as high winds or extreme cold can crack clay shingles.
+Keep in mind that harsh weather conditions, such as high winds or extreme cold, can crack clay shingles.

-4. The Fire Rating of Your Roof
+4. What Is the Fire Rating of Your Roof?

 Fire rating is a system for classifying the fire resistances of roofing materials.
 Classes are labeled A, B and C. Class A materials have the highest resistance to fire that originates from outside of the structure, and these include clay tiles, fiberglass asphalt composition shingles and metal roofing.